erikkaincolor/react-movie-app/README.md

    ```

 2. **Install dependencies:**
    Make sure you have Node.js installed.
 I used **React 17**.
-To install the neededd packages:
+To install the needed packages:
    ```bash
    npm install
    ```